RangerDan/behave-selenium-react-examples/README.md

 ## Plans

+1. Create tests for a site that uses React.js such as: https://reactjs.org/

 1. Expand behave examples from the official docs: http://behave.readthedocs.io/en/latest/

 1. Expand selenium examples from the official package docs: http://selenium-python.readthedocs.io/index.html